kurniawano/ictpsp.github.io/_Notes/Defining_Function.md

 print("Your cadence is ", cadence)
 ```
 This new function `compute_cadence_for_30sec()` serves several purposes.
-First, it serves as an abstraction on how to calculate a cadence for 30 sec.
-People need not know how to actually compute cadence, they just need to call this function and they get the result.
-Second, by naming the process of computation `steps * 2` as `compute_cadence_for_30sec()`, we actually gives meaning to the overall process.
-Now calculating cadence is straight forward, but imagine if your calculation takes hundreds of lines.
-By naming those hundred of lines of code into a single name, we actually simplify code.
-We provide name and meaning to the overall process with a single name, i.e. the function name.
+First, it acts as an abstraction for calculating `cadence` over 30 seconds.
+Users do not need to understand how cadence is computed; they simply call this function and receive the result.
+Secondly, by naming the computation process `steps * 2` as `compute_cadence_for_30sec()`, we give meaning to the overall process.
+Calculating cadence may seem straightforward, but imagine if the computation required hundreds of lines of code.
+By encapsulating those hundreds of lines into a single function name, we simplify the code.
+This provides both clarity and meaning to the overall process through the use of a single name—the function name.

 But now, we need to be able to write our own custom function or user-defined function.
 Let's learn how to do it for the various possible function combination that you have seen previously.